DMCarnahan/NanoChemGPT/CITATION.md

 ## Software Citation

-If you use NanoChemGPT in your research, please cite:
+If NanoChemGPT is used in research, cite as follows:

 ```bibtex
 @software{carnahan2024nanochemgpt,